silviogutierrez/reactivated/reactivated.io/server/docs/why-nix.md

 ```

 New dev working on the project?
-Tell them to install nix, check out the repository, and
+Tell them to install Nix, check out the repository, and
 run the script.
 That's it.
 Nix will install and cache all the dependencies.

 Eudaimonia.